 Trains students in the skills needed to conduct a variety of group exercise classes.
 Course content includes the practical application of cardiovascular and neuromuscular exercise science, leadership and teaching skills, behavior modification and motivation, choreography and pattern development, class structure and components, and practical sessions.
 Course prepares students for the option of pursuing an American Council on Exercise, Group Fitness Instructor certification.
 RCC is a national testing center for the American Council on Exercise allowing students to easy access to the comprehensive exam.

-Prerequisites: RD30 or RD90 and WR30 or WR90, or designated placement test scores.
-Offered spring term.
+Prerequisites: RD90 and WR90 (WR91 substitutes for both RD90 and WR90), or designated placement test scores.

 PE291 2 credits